arjun0502/flashcard-generation-agent/README.md

 The web app provides:

-- **Upload & Generate Tab**: Upload PDF files with drag-and-drop, visualize generation progress
+- **Upload & Generate Tab**: Upload PDF or text files with drag-and-drop, visualize generation progress
 - **Review Tab**: Browse and search through generated flashcards
 - **Study Tab**: Interactive study session where you can type your answers and rate difficulty
 - **Analysis Tab**: View knowledge gap analysis and generate adaptive decks